-Footnote E: Hardness Equations for Cadmium and Copper Freshwater Criteria
+Footnote E: Hardness Equations for Cadmium Freshwater Acute and Copper Freshwater Criteria

-The freshwater criterion for this metal is expressed as a function of hardness (mg/L) in the water column.
+The freshwater criterion for these metals are expressed as total recoverable and as a function of hardness (mg/L) in the water column.
 Criteria values for hardness may be calculated from the following formulae (CMC refers to Acute Criteria; CCC refers to Chronic Criteria):

-CMC = (exp(mA*[ln(hardness)] + bA)) * CF
+CMC = (exp(mA*[ln(hardness)] + bA))

-CCC = (exp(mC*[ln(hardness)] + bC)) * CF
+CCC = (exp(mC*[ln(hardness)] + bC))

 [Proposed strikethrough to original footnote in Table 20.
 Cadmium freshwater acute and copper freshwater acute and chronic dissolved criteria will likely be disapproved by EPA, so criteria revert back to Table 20 criteria based on total recoverable.
 Therefore, conversion factor should be deleted.
 Propose that we also remove the pollutants below from this chart to avoid confusion, since the other metals listed below are more accurately associated with footnote F below and some of the hardness factor values have been updated since Table 20 was approved.]